How can I tell if I’m asking my child’s summer camp to make a reasonable accommodation?

-Americans With Disabilities Act protects kids and adults from discrimination.
-The law requires camps, schools and many other kinds of organizations to provide “reasonable
+The Americans with Disabilities Act protects kids and adults from discrimination.
+The law requires camps, schools, and many other kinds of organizations to provide “reasonable .”

 But it’s often hard to tell what counts as “reasonable.”
 Many lawsuits have hinged on that one word!

-It might not be reasonable to ask a camp to provide a different kind of woodworking tool for kids who have issues with fine motor skills.
+It might not be reasonable to ask a camp to provide a different kind of woodworking tool for kids who struggle with fine motor skills.
 The size of the camp is likely to factor in, as is the cost of the tool.

 It’s also a good idea to do a little research before you start talking with the staff member.
 Look on the camp’s website to see if it has any information about kids with disabilities.
 Look on the registration form too.
 Does the form have any questions about disabilities?

 Keep in mind that some camps have more experience than others when it comes to working with kids who have learning and thinking differences.
 A camp that is pretty small or pretty new might not have received many requests for accommodations.
 So don’t be surprised if the staff member you talk to looks a bit baffled.